 How to accept card payments from your vacation rental website

 This guide is for hosts who already want direct bookings and are ready to add guest card payments without turning the rollout into a big project.
-It covers the full host flow: preparing one booking-ready calendar, connecting payouts, finishing verification, choosing how guests pay, and testing the real website flow before you invite guests to use it.
+It covers the full host flow: preparing one booking-ready rental, connecting payouts, finishing verification, choosing how guests pay, and testing the real website flow before you invite guests to use it.

 Why hosts add guest card payments